-Following the identification of those requests to LANL, and at the request of Water Quality Town Hall participants in 2008,(7) the BDD sought funding from the DOE for an independent peer reviewer.
+After making these requests of LANL, and at the request of Water Quality Town Hall participants in 2008,(7) the BDD sought funding from the DOE for an independent peer reviewer.
 A \$200,000 federal grant was received from the DOE in the fall of 2009.
-A request for proposals was published on July 17, 2009 and responses were due on September 16, 2009.
-Responses were reviewed by a panel that included one public member and was appointed by the BDD Project Board.
-On November, 5th, 2009, the BDD Board approved a \$200,000 contract with ChemRisk, LLC (ChemRisk) to perform the IPR, and the work was funded by a DOE grant.
+A request for proposals was published on July 17, 2009, and responses were due on September 16, 2009.
+Responses were reviewed by a panel that included one public member who was appointed by the BDD Project Board.
+On November, 5th, 2009, the BDD Board approved a \$200,000 contract with ChemRisk, LLC (ChemRisk) to perform the Independent Peer Review (IPR), and the work was funded by a DOE grant.

-ChemRisk, a leader in human health risk assessment and historical operations at U.S. nuclear weapons plants, subcontracted AMEC Earth and Environmental for their expertise with the hydrology, hydrogeology and geochemistry of New Mexico.
+ChemRisk, a leader in human health risk assessment and historical operations at U.S. nuclear weapons plants, subcontracted AMEC Earth and Environmental for its expertise with the hydrology, hydrogeology, and geochemistry of New Mexico.
 Together, ChemRisk and AMEC make up the IPR team.